 Sunshine National Employment and Innovation Cluster

-The Sunshine National Employment and Innovation Cluster (the ‘Sunshine Cluster’) is located about 14km west of Melbourne’s CBD at the meeting point of several key transport routes.
+The Sunshine National Employment and Innovation Cluster (the ‘Sunshine Cluster’) is located about 14km west of Melbourne’s Central business district at the meeting point of several key transport routes.
 The Sunshine Cluster has strong connections to the Melbourne city centre, Tullamarine Airport, the Port of Melbourne and Melbourne’s booming western suburbs.

 Sunshine is one of Victoria’s industrial heartlands.
 It has a range of thriving businesses to build upon, with well-developed service centres, a range of important regional institutions and a diverse local population.
 The Sunshine Cluster currently employs approximately 14,600 workers.

 The Victorian Planning Authority (VPA) is working with the Brimbank City Council, state government agencies and stakeholders to deliver a range of actions that have been put forward in the Sunshine National Employment and Innovation Cluster Framework Plan.